NGC 6961 - Elliptical Galaxy in Aquarius

-NGC 6961 - Elliptical Galaxy is classified as Elliptical (E) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 6961 - Elliptical Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 6961 - Elliptical Galaxy in Aquarius is classified as Elliptical (E) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 6961 - Elliptical Galaxy in Aquarius in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of NGC 6961

 Celestial coordinates for the J2000 equinox of NGC 6961 are provided in the following table: